Living Lake Project

 Artist Fellowship

-Uniting arts, culture, and environmental stewardship to protect Coeur d’Alene Lake
+Uniting arts, culture, and environmental stewardship to protect our shared watershed and Coeur d’Alene Lake

 Creative exploration of environmental data, history, and living culture